udacity/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_Write_Up.md

 The code for training the model is located in the 23th cell of the ipython notebook.

-To train the model, I used 200 EPOCHS, and BATCH SIZE of 64, and AdamOptimizer with learning rate 0.001.
-It turns out the validation error stops decreasing after around 100 EPOCHS.
+To train the model, I used 100 EPOCHS, and BATCH SIZE of 128, and AdamOptimizer with learning rate 0.001.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the 26th cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of 98.8%
+* training set accuracy of 99.7%
-* validation set accuracy of 97.3%
+* validation set accuracy of 95.8%
-* test set accuracy of 94.7%
+* test set accuracy of 94.8%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?